d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-model.md

 Unfortunately, models like this get unwieldy rather quickly for the following reasons.
+First,
+as discussed in :numref:`subsec_natural-lang-stat`, many $n$-grams occur very rarely, making Laplace smoothing rather unsuitable for language modeling.
-First, we need to store all counts.
+Second, we need to store all counts.
-Second, this entirely ignores the meaning of the words.
+Third, this entirely ignores the meaning of the words.
 For instance, "cat" and "feline" should occur in related contexts.
 It is quite difficult to adjust such models to additional contexts, whereas, deep learning based language models are well suited to